NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 Choose a big city as a base

 There are three important cities where you can spend your days while touring Lasithi.

-The first of them is Agios Nikolaos, it lies on the northern coast and it’s also the capital of the region.
-Finding accommodation in Agios Nikolaos can be a bit tricky during the high season, but not so much in May, September or October.
+The first of them is Agios Nikolaos, which lies on the northern coast and it’s also the capital of the region.
+Finding accommodation in Agios Nikolaos can be a bit tricky during the high season, but not so much in May, September, or October.
 From Agios Nikolaos, you can easily reach the best places to see in East Crete.

 Ierapetra, instead, is the biggest city on the southeastern coast.
 Staying in the South will allow you to check the unspoiled beaches on the Libyan Sea but also to reach the northern coast in a short time.
 Finding accommodation in Ierapetra and around should not be a problem all year round.